 Leica M Typ 240 vs TL2

 The Leica M (Typ 240) and the Leica TL2 are two digital cameras that were officially introduced, respectively, in September 2012 and July 2017.
-The M Typ 240 is a fixed lens compact, while the TL2 is a rangefinder-style mirrorless.
+The M Typ 240 is a rangefinder-focusing mirrorless, while the TL2 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M Typ 240) and an APS-C (TL2) sensor.
 The M Typ 240 has a resolution of 23.7 megapixels, whereas the TL2 provides 24.1 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Leica M (Typ 240) and the Leica TL2?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Leica M Typ 240 and the Leica TL2.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 Both cameras are available in two different colors (black, silver).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica TL2 is notably smaller (17 percent) than the Leica M Typ 240.
 Moreover, the TL2 is substantially lighter (41 percent) than the M Typ 240.
 It is worth mentioning in this context that the M Typ 240 is splash and dust resistant, while the TL2 does not feature any corresponding weather-sealing.